 Now come back to the flags section and look for “Enable Material Design extensions” flag.
 Choose “Enabled” from the dropdown and you will be prompted to relaunch the browser.

 Click on the “Relaunch Now” button to close and reopen Chrome.
 All tabs will reopen again but you need to login to the sites again in case if you were previously logged in.
 Now go to extensions page “chrome://extensions/” again.
 It should look elegantly like below with Material Design boxes.

 Other Material Design Flags

-On Chrome version 64, we could see the following experimental flags:
+On Chrome version 64 and later, we could see the following experimental flags: